 Employees of our general partner or its affiliates (including employees of Morgan Stanley and its affiliates) who also serve as directors of our general partner will not receive additional compensation.
 Independent directors will receive a \$30,000 annual cash retainer and an annual grant of 2,000 restricted phantom units, which will vest in 25% increments on March 31 and each of the succeeding three anniversaries (with vesting to be accelerated upon a change of control).
 Upon vesting, the restricted phantom units will be replaced with our common units on a one-for-one basis, as the common units are acquired in the open market by the plan, or paid out in cash based upon the closing market price of the common units on the date of vesting, at the option of the plan administrator.
 Distributions are paid on restricted phantom units at the same rate as distributions on our unrestricted common units.
 In addition, each director will be reimbursed for out-of-pocket expenses in connection with attending meetings of the board of directors or committees.
 Each director will be fully indemnified by us for actions associated with being a director to the extent permitted under Delaware law.

-The following table provides information concerning the compensation of our general partner's directors for 2010.
+The following table provides information concerning the compensation of our general partner's directors for 2011.

-Director Compensation Table for 2010
+Director Compensation Table for 2011

-Name (a) paid in rned or cash (\$) b) Stock aw All other compensation (\$) Total (\$) (h)

-Stephen R. Munger(1)

-Randall P. O'Connor(1)

-Goran Trapp(1)

-Henry M. Kuchta(2) \$ 30,000 \$ 54,480(3) \$ 84,480

-Jay A. Wiese(2) \$ 7,500 \$ 7,500

-Duke R. Ligon(4) \$ 97,895 \$ 97,895

-Jerry R. Masters \$ 30,000 \$ 54,480(3) \$ 84,480

-David A. Peters \$ 30,000 \$ 54,480(3) \$ 84,480
+Name (a) s earned or in cash (\$) (b) Sto ck awards (\$) (c) All other compensation (\$) (g) Total (\$) (h) Stephen R. Munger(1) - - - Randall P. O'Connor(1) - Goran Trapp(1) - Henry M. Kuchta \$ 30,000 \$ 72,660(2) \$ 102,660 Jay A. Wiese \$ 30,000 \$ 72,660(2) \$ 102,660 Jerry R. Masters \$ 30,000 \$ 72,660(2) - \$ 102,660 David A. Peters \$ 30,000 \$ 72,660(2) - \$ 102,660

 - (1) Because Messrs.
 Munger, O'Connor and Trapp are employees of an affiliate of our general partner, none of them receives compensation for service as a director of our general partner.
-At December 31, 2010, none of the foregoing directors held any restricted phantom or other limited partnership interests. - (2) Messrs.
-Kuchta and Wiese were elected to the board of directors of our general partner on January 7, 2010 and October 26, 2010, respectively. - (3) This dollar amount reflects the aggregate grant-date fair value of the restricted phantom units, computed in accordance with generally accepted accounting principles.
-The grant-date fair value is equal to \$27.24, the closing price of our unrestricted common units on March 31, 2010.
+At December 31, 2011, none of the foregoing directors held any restricted phantom or other limited partnership interests. - (2) This dollar amount reflects the aggregate grant-date fair value of the restricted phantom units, computed in accordance with generally accepted accounting principles.
+The grant-date fair value is equal to \$36.33, the closing price of our unrestricted common units on March 31, 2011.
 The restricted phantom units vest in 25% increments on March 31 and each of the succeeding three anniversaries (with vesting to be accelerated upon a change of control).
-At December 31, 2010, Messrs.
-Masters and Peters each held 5,000 restricted phantom units and Mr. Kuchta held 2,000 restricted phantom units. - (4) Mr. Ligon resigned from the board of directors of our general partner, effective January 7, 2010, pursuant to which, Mr. Ligon's restricted phantom units were accelerated as of the date of such resignation.
+At December 31, 2011, Messrs.
+Masters and Peters each held 3,000 restricted phantom units, Mr. Kuchta held 2,500 restricted phantom units and Mr. Wiese held 1,500 restricted phantom units.